 Christine A. Binder

-Christine has designed for Writers, Steppenwolf Company, Chicago Shakespeare, Court, Northlight, Lookingglass, the McCarter Theatre, Hartford Stage, and the Oregon Shakespeare Festival.
-Her opera designs include work at the Lyric Opera of Chicago, Chicago Opera Theatre, San Diego Opera, New York City Opera, Pittsburgh Opera, and Houston Grand Opera.
-Recent designs include: Swan Lake (Joffrey Ballet Chicago), 20,000 Leagues Under the Seas (Lookingglass), and Onegin (Canadian Opera Company).
-Upcoming productions are: Dolls House Part 2 (Steppenwolf) and Onegin (Washington National Opera).
-Ms. Binder has been nominated for Joseph Jefferson Awards for her work with Court Theatre, Northlight Theatre, and Lookingglass Theatre Company.
-She is an Artistic Associate with Lookingglass Theatre Company and Head of Lighting at The Theatre School at DePaul University.
+Christine has designed for Writers, Steppenwolf, Chicago Shakespeare, Court, Lookingglass, Geva Theatre, and the Joffrey Ballet among others.
+Her opera designs include work at the Lyric Opera of Chicago, Chicago Opera Theatre, San Diego Opera, New York City Opera, Pittsburgh Opera, Canadian Opera Company, and Houston Grand Opera.
+Recent designs include: Mansfield Park (Northlight), A Doll’s House, Part 2 (Steppenwolf), and Onegin (Canadian Opera Company and Washington National Opera).
+Upcoming productions are: The Agitators (Alabama Shakespeare); The Last Match (Writers); Her Honor Mayor Jane Byrne, Lookingglass Alice (Lookingglass); and Onegin (Seiji Ozawa Festival/Matsumoto, Japan).
+Ms. Binder has been nominated for Joseph Jefferson Awards for her work with Court, Northlight, and Lookingglass.
+She is an Artistic Associate with Lookingglass and Head of Lighting at The Theatre School at DePaul University.

 Original Music & Sound Design